Wiring Notes and Related

 Conductors are shown as a solid orange (1) and this is not really correct...this is oversimplified...a solid conductor would not be able to flatten its shape as shown (2, 3) for this connection strategy to work at all.
 Conductor should be shown as multi-stranded type (added better and more detailed graphic below!), so that as it is forced into the connection slot, slot splays open a bit under the force, strands also rearrange a bit into the available reduced space, and those conductors contacted by the sharp edges as the conductor is pressed into place are actually cut and weakened.
 Add some vibration, and you can guess the inevitable outcome!

-Scotchloks are available for different wire gauges, but 4, 5, 6 below show how conductor OD is critical to allow this concept to work at all...at 4, conductor OD is too big to force into the available slot (it would result in some combination of splaying the contact slot open, as well as cutting the conductor...a mechanical mess with unpredictable electrical function!), at 5, conductor is marginally too small resulting in a contact with low cross-sectional area (poor current handling capability!), and possibly intermittency, finally at 6, conductor is much too small resulting in not fully cutting through insulation in the first place.
+Scotchloks are available for different wire gauges, but 4, 5, 6 below show how conductor OD is critical to allow this concept to work at all...at 4, conductor OD is too big to force into the available slot (it would result in some combination of splaying the contact slot open, as well as cutting the conductor...a mechanical mess with unpredictable long-term electrical function!), at 5, conductor is marginally too small resulting in a contact with low cross-sectional area (poor current handling capability!), and possibly intermittency, finally at 6, conductor is much too small resulting in not fully cutting through insulation in the first place, resulting in highly probable intermittent operation!
 With that many possible ways to fail, both short and long-term, the reader can see why I hate them...

 Source: http://www.powerboxer.de/elektrik/66-stromklau My mark-ups.

-Here is a more detailed diagram of what happens when using Insulation Displacement Connectors...you get the cut conductor strands for free immediately, and Lord knows what in the future!
+Here is a more detailed diagram of what happens when using Insulation Displacement Connectors...you get the cut conductor strands for free immediately (...bad!), and Lord only knows what in the future (...even worse!)!

 IDCs are for weenies who don't know how to solder or make a proper crimp connection (see above!)...they should never, ever, ever be used in a vibration environment...you have been warned!!

 Elements to be soldered should be clean of oxidation and/or contamination.
-Flux cleans off small residual amounts of surface contamination preparing the joint...it also increases the surface tension of molten solder promoting its creepage into crevices and around elements to be soldered.
-It is not possible to solder successfully without flux! (...sure, one can try, but the result will inevitably be spherical blobs of solder dropped onto the area...not a "Solder Joint", where solder "wets" the surfaces intimately, and flows between them!).
+Abrading them immediately before the soldering operation will absolutely assure this!
+Flux (in combination with heat) either applied separately or in the form or "Flux-Core Solder" cleans off small residual amounts of surface contamination, preparing the joint...it also increases the surface tension of molten solder promoting its creepage into crevices and around elements to be soldered.
+It is not possible to solder successfully without flux! (...sure, one can try, but the result will inevitably be spherical blobs of solder dropped onto the area...not a "Solder Joint", where solder "wets" the surfaces intimately, and flows between them making a Gas-Tight-Joint (sound familiar?).

 Apply flux (or use a "flux core solder"), then using a clean and